CGCooke/CGCooke.github.io/posts/2020-10-14-Robotic-Blender.md

 bpy.data.objects["Cube"].location = (0,0,cube_scale)
 ```

-Now we can alos create a ground plane, and add that to the scene.
+We can also create a ground plane and add that to the scene.
 ```python
 bpy.ops.mesh.primitive_plane_add(size=1000, enter_editmode=False, align='WORLD', location=(0, 0, 0), scale=(1, 1, 1))
 ```